 - Age Between 45-65 Years: Piles can affect people of any age, but they are more common in individuals aged 45 to 65.

-- Being Obese or Overweight: People who are overweight or obese have a higher risk of developing piles because of the extra pressure on the rectal veins.
+- Obesity: People who are overweight or obese have a higher risk of developing piles because of the extra pressure on the rectal veins.

 - Lifting Heavy Weights: Regularly lifting heavy objects can put undue pressure on the rectal veins and increase the risk of developing piles.